bootlin/snagboot/docs/snagfactory.md

 1. Compile recovery images

-2. Write a batch configuration
+2. Write a configuration file

 3. Bind the libusb-win32 driver to your boards